 There are going to be times when you’re browsing the web on your iPhone or iPad and you will have more than one browsing tab open in Safari, but you’re not going to want to keep all those tabs opened forever.

-Up until iOS 10, you had to close each tab individually, which proved to be rather time consuming.
-Rather than tapping on the close button for each and every individual one, you can use to close out of all opened tabs at once, and we’ll show you each in this tutorial.
+In early iOS versions, you had to close each tab individually, which proved to be rather time consuming.
+But, rather than tapping on the close button for each and every individual one, you can use to close out of all opened tabs at once.
+In this tutorial, we’ll show you how.

 When the prompt appears, tap on the option that lets you close however many tabs you have open.
 In this case, it’s three, so we tap on the red Close 3 Tabs button.